 One of the more acclaimed products on the market these days is hemp oil (commonly referred to as CBD oil from hemp seeds).
-And there’s really no surprise, given that it has so many outstanding health benefits.
+And there’s really no surprise, given that it has so many outstanding uses.

 But, even among the glowing benefits of hemp oil, no product is ever completely devoid of side-effects.
 And what exactly are the possible side-effects of hemp seed oil?

-Here, we’ll discuss what hemp oil is, how it can positively affect your health regimen, and any potential drawbacks there may be to using hemp seed oil.
+Here, we’ll discuss what hemp oil is, how it’s commonly used, and any potential drawbacks there may be to using hemp seed oil.